nao1215/diff/README.md

 When I forked the apitest package as the spectest package, I moved the go-spectest/diff package to a separate repository.
 I do not have the intention to extend the functionality of go-spectest/diff, but I will maintain it while maintaining the spectest package.

+The difference from the original version is that the standard output ("+++", "---" output) is colored even in the Windows environment.
+In other words, there is no longer any functional difference from Linux or Mac even on Windows.

 ## What is go-spectest/diff package ?
 The go-spectest/diff is a partial port of python 3 difflib package.
 Its main goal was to make unified and context diff available in pure Go, mostly for testing purposes.